-APIs are the lifeline of digital businesses in 2025, powering apps and critical services.
+APIs are the lifeline of digital businesses, powering apps and critical services.
 But a 200 OK isn’t enough; teams must validate payloads, headers, and auth, monitor multi-step workflows, track latency across regions, and cover both public and private endpoints.
-Modern leaders also support tests-as-code (OpenAPI/Postman) and tie results to SLOs/SLIs to protect user journeys at scale.

-In this guide, we’ll compare the Top 10 API Monitoring Tools in 2025, starting with CubeAPM and including Datadog, New Relic, Dynatrace, Postman, Checkly, Grafana Cloud, SmartBear AlertSite, APImetrics, and AWS CloudWatch Synthetics.
+In this guide, we’ll compare the Top 10 API Monitoring Tools, starting with CubeAPM and including Datadog, New Relic, Dynatrace, Postman, Checkly, Grafana Cloud, SmartBear AlertSite, APImetrics, and AWS CloudWatch Synthetics.

 What is API Monitoring?